 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-Obstetric procedures that increase the risk of fetal exposure to maternal blood, such as invasive fetal monitoring, have been implicated in increasing vertical transmission rates by some, but not all, investigators, primarily in studies performed in the pre-ART era.3-6 Data are limited on use of fetal scalp electrodes in labor in women receiving suppressive ART who have undetectable viral loads; routine use of fetal scalp electrodes for fetal monitoring should generally be avoided in the setting of maternal HIV infection.
+Obstetric procedures that increase the risk of fetal exposure to maternal blood, such as invasive fetal monitoring, have been associated with an increased risk of perinatal transmission rates in some studies, primarily those performed in the pre-ART era.3-6 Data are limited on the use of fetal scalp electrodes during labor in women who are receiving suppressive ART and who have undetectable viral loads; routine use of fetal scalp electrodes for fetal monitoring should generally be avoided in the setting of maternal HIV infection.

 Similarly, data are limited regarding the potential risk of perinatal transmission of HIV associated with operative vaginal delivery using forceps or the vacuum extractor and/or the use of episiotomy;4,6 existing data are mostly from the pre-ART era.
 A prospective, population-based surveillance study in the United Kingdom and Ireland reported 251 operative deliveries (using forceps or vacuum) from January 2008 through March 2016.
 One infant who was delivered operatively is known to have acquired HIV, although there were other significant risk factors that may have contributed to this transmission.7 Although information on HIV RNA levels was not included in this report, during this time period 80% to 90% of pregnant women living with HIV in the United Kingdom achieved viral suppression by the time of delivery.7,8 Operative deliveries should be performed only if there are clear obstetric indications.
 There are no data from the ART era regarding the risk of perinatal HIV transmission associated with episiotomy or with vaginal or perineal tears, specifically in the absence of maternal viremia; indications for episiotomy should be the same as they are for women without HIV (e.g., a need for expedited vaginal delivery, a need for operative vaginal delivery, shoulder dystocia).